 Along with the rest of the community, we are concerned by the coronavirus (COVID-19) pandemic and we are thinking of you and your families and friends.

 We want to reassure you that the safety and health of our members, volunteers, participants, supporters and staff are our first priority and that we are following the advice of health experts and government.

 VNPA is putting in place measures to minimise the exposure of our people to the virus, while continuing our work protecting nature across the state.

 Postponing or cancelling events and activities

-We are either postponing or cancelling events, meetings and activities we had planned from now until end of June 2020.
+We are either postponing or cancelling events, meetings and activities we had planned from now until at least the end of June 2020.

 - All bushwalking and activities will be cancelled or postponed until the 30 June.
 There will be no activities listed on our website and we will not distribute the next printed activity program.

 - We are monitoring coronavirus restrictions and considering how and when we can start running our citizen science, bushwalking and education activities again.

 - If you’re keen to get back out bushwalking with our Bushwalking and Activities Club, please make sure you’re on the bushwalking email list, to hear when activities are up and running again.
 You can join the bushwalking email list at vnpa.org.au/bwag-sign-up

 Thanks to our wonderful supporters, our important work protecting nature still continues apace and there is still a lot you can do to protect and enjoy nature.